cotodevel/toolchaingenericds-multimediaplayer/README.md

 SDK: TGDS1.63

+master: Development branch.
+Use TGDS1.63-1Stable: branch for stable features.

 This is the ToolchainGenericDS-audioplayer project:

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.